Posted on October 04, 2018 by

 The use of solar power

 Solar power use is becoming more popular around the world.
 Currently, the UK is leading in Europe with the growth of solar energy produced.
 In the entirety of Europe, solar provides 4% of all electricity demand.
+It is eco friendly, and can be repaired if ever broken, using Certified Inverter Repair Services.
 However, following the UKs government’s decision to cut incentives for householders to fit solar panel and for solar farms to be built, the amount of solar power installed in 2016 fell by around 50% compared to the year before.

 The use of nuclear power

 In June 2017, it was reported that nuclear power accounted for 23.2% of energy generated in the UK.
-This source of energy is also reliable as it can provide power whenever it is needed.
+This source of energy is also reliable as it can provide power whenever it is needed which is why the prices of uranium stock are rising.
 It does not emit carbon dioxide but can be harmful if there are any accidents on site.

 Natural gas is undoubtedly the most reliable source of energy – both for home owners and business gas requirements.
 Although renewable energy is on the rise, it is not always able to provide power and this can be problematic in some situations.